Blueridge BR-341 Parlour Guitar

 This is the pattern that launched the steel string acoustic guitar into the 20th century.
-Named the Parlour due to being preferred to the piano in American homes at that time.
+Named the Parlour due to it being preferred to the piano in American homes at that time.
 It still has the wider neck the European guitars had, and was necessary, due to the tighter steel strings that were coming into fashion.
 Back then, it was the loudest guitar the world had ever heard, and CF Martin was the maker.

 The new styles of playing with plectrums, lent themselves to the punchy little instrument, and so its versatility was its strength.